-How to Develop a Crisis Response for Internal Communications
+How to Develop a Crisis Communication Plan – 3 Simple Steps

-Crisis communications are the steps taken by a company’s internal communications team to disseminate information to the people affected.
+Crisis communications are the steps taken by a company’s internal communications team to create a plan that disseminates information to the people affected.
 In any crisis, proper communication is key to keeping people calm, organized, and safe.
 How you handle a crisis will have a big impact on your employees and your company.

 The Importance of Internal Communications during a Crisis